43081j/43081j.github.io/_posts/2014-07-26-the-new-dialog-element.md

 ## Give it a try

-Chrome currently supports the `dialog` element, so go ahead and have a play around with it.
+Chrome (37, beta) currently supports the `dialog` element, so go ahead and have a play around with it.